microsoft/nni/docs/en_US/Tutorial/QuickStart.md

 ## Installation

-We support Linux MacOS and Windows in current stage, Ubuntu 16.04 or higher, MacOS 10.14.1 and Windows 10.1809 are tested and supported.
+We support Linux macOS and Windows in current stage, Ubuntu 16.04 or higher, macOS 10.14.1 and Windows 10.1809 are tested and supported.
 Simply run the following `pip install` in an environment that has `python >= 3.5`.

-**Linux and MacOS**
+**Linux and macOS**

 ```bash
     python3 -m pip install --upgrade nni